ClaireCyberBear/SimpleTasks/README.md

 # SimpleTasks

 PROJECT PURPOSE:
 To create a minimal distraction TODO prototype.
-The main focus of this program is to present TODO tasks one at a time so that the user doesn't feel overwhelmed or distracted.
+The main focus of this program is to present TODO tasks one at a time instead at once.
+This is also just a project for me to demostrate basic React capabilities

 HOW-TO-USE:
 At the moment this is just a simple webapp, the repo is public for those who wish to inspect my code.